-- Add 1/ 3 of the chopped hazelnuts inside the mixture.
+- Add 1/ 3 of the chopped hazelnuts in the mixture.

-- Pour the mixture on a small baking pan (24 cm x 17 cm) which is covered with baking paper (butter the baking paper with coconut oil).
+- Pour the mixture into a small baking pan (24 cm x 17 cm) which is covered with baking paper (butter the baking paper with coconut oil).
 Decorate with rest of the hazelnuts.

 - Bake it for 20-25 minutes until it stays together and the toothpick comes out almost clean. ***

-- Let it cool down completely and it will set properly when it has cooled down on room temperature.
+- Let it cool down completely and it will set properly when it has cooled down to room temperature.

 ** Don´t overwork the mixture, the key is to mix as less as possible.